 However, this blandness is essential.
 Never season your scrambled eggs with herbs, salt, pepper or spices if they’re for a cat.
 Also, you’ll need to avoid butter and oil in the cooking process.
 These will be too fatty for your pet to cope with.

 Scrambled eggs can be mixed with cat kibble to make a nutritious meal.
 As always, you’ll have to feed it sparingly.
-If you cat seems to like scrambled eggs, however, that’s no bad thing.
+If your cat seems to like scrambled eggs, however, that’s no bad thing.
 Just remember that they cannot enjoy the same bells and whistles as humans.

 How to Make Scrambled Eggs for Cats

-Scrambled eggs that are suitable for cats are a little different to the traditional breakfast recipe.
+Scrambled eggs that are suitable for cats are a little different from the traditional breakfast recipe.
 You won’t be able to use butter, oil or seasoning, for a start.
 You should also avoid adding milk if that’s your usual technique.
 Many cats are lactose intolerant.

 - Choose a non-stick pan to make up for the lack of oil.

 - Crack one egg into this pan, and start frying it on low heat.

 - Around halfway through the process, start to scramble it up.